 Texas Instruments (TXN) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the chipmaker had lost 2.2% over the past month.
-This has was narrower than the Computer and Technology sector's loss of 2.38% and lagged the S&P 500's loss of 0.05% in that time.
+Prior to today's trading, shares of the chipmaker had gained 1.77% over the past month.
+This has lagged the Computer and Technology sector's gain of 1.79% and the S&P 500's gain of 4.28% in that time.

-TXN will be looking to display strength as it nears its next earnings release, which is expected to be October 26, 2021.
+Investors will be hoping for strength from TXN as it approaches its next earnings release, which is expected to be October 26, 2021.
 In that report, analysts expect TXN to post earnings of $2.06 per share.
 This would mark year-over-year growth of 42.07%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.69 billion, up 23% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $4.69 billion, up 23% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for TXN.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for TXN should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.65% higher.
-TXN is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.65% higher within the past month.
+TXN is currently a Zacks Rank #2 (Buy).

-In terms of valuation, TXN is currently trading at a Forward P/E ratio of 24.32.
-This represents a premium compared to its industry's average Forward P/E of 19.21.
+Looking at its valuation, TXN is holding a Forward P/E ratio of 25.19.
+This represents a premium compared to its industry's average Forward P/E of 19.9.

-Meanwhile, TXN's PEG ratio is currently 2.61.
+Also, we should mention that TXN has a PEG ratio of 2.7.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Semiconductor - General industry currently had an average PEG ratio of 2.65 as of yesterday's close.
+The Semiconductor - General industry currently had an average PEG ratio of 2.72 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.